oracle-livelabs/adb/shared/develop-rag-apps/use-select-ai-demo/use-select-ai-demo.md

 ## Task 1: Access the Select AI Demo Application

-1. Copy the **Select AI demo** application URL that you saved in a text editor.
+1. Copy the **Select AI demo** application URL that you saved in a text editor earlier in Lab 1.

     ![Copy the URL value](./images/demo-credentials-file.png =65%x*)